threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/packages.md

 Configuration is done in `package.toml`, where you configure servers, bottle apps, chatflows and more.

-Manual configuration can be done also on package objects directly in the shell, but it's not recommended.
+Manual configuration could be done also on package objects directly in the shell, but it's not recommended.

 Example configuration: